amazon-ion/ion-docs/_books/ion-1-1/src/macros/special_forms.md

 (macro if_single (expressions* true_branch* false_branch*) /* Not representable in TDL */)
 ```

-If `expressions` evaluates to exactly one value, it returns `true_branch`.
-Otherwise, it returns `false_branch`.
+If `expressions` evaluates to exactly one value, `if_single` produces the expansion of `true_branch`.
+Otherwise, it produces the expansion of `false_branch`.
-Exactly one branch is evaluated.
-The `true_branch` and `false_branch` arguments are only evaluated if they are to be returned.
+Exactly one of `true_branch` and `false_branch` is evaluated.
+The `stream` expression must be expanded enough to determine whether it produces exactly one value, but implementations are not required to fully expand the expression.

 ### `if_multi`